zero-plusplus/autohotkey-devtools/README.md

 ***NOTE: I am using a translator.***

 # About License
 **This project is not intended to be used by developers other than end users.
-For this reason, I intentionally do not use a license and claim maximum rights.**
+For this reason, I intentionally do not use a license and claim maximum rights.
+This is to protect the purpose of my activity, which is to grow my own software.
+Please understand.**

-**The source code is exposed for the sake of transparency, and in reality it behaves like closed source.**
+**The source code is publicly available for transparency, but use of it is prohibited, so its actual nature is closer to closed source.**

+**Modifying or redistributing the source code is prohibited.
+This also applies to things like extension pack for vscode that don't include the source code but are referenced.
+In addition, any act that refers to my software in any way and executes its features is also prohibited.**

-**Only the end user may use the released software for personal use only.**
+**Only the end user may use the released software for personal use only.
+Personal use in this context means downloading the software from the place where I officially provide the release and running it on that computer.
+Using it for work is acceptable as long as you follow these rules.
+However using it in a way that harms others is prohibited.**

 **Most importantly, please use my software at your own risk.
 I will do my best to eliminate problems as much as possible, but it is not perfect.**